-2.2.2 Moanalua Stream Watershed Monitoring Site #2
+6.2.2 Moanalua Stream Watershed Monitoring Site #2

-During the Monitoring Year, DOT-HWYS will continue conducting storm water monitoring on a portion of Puuloa Road, H-1 Freeway, and North King Street near the Puuloa Road interchange.
+HDOT will continue conducting storm water monitoring on a portion of Puuloa Road, H-1 Freeway, and North King Street near the Puuloa Road interchange.
 The drainage area is approximately 12 acres.
-Storm water runoff from the north end of Puuloa Road, the on-ramp to North King Street, a 0.25-mile length of H-1 Freeway, and the Kaua Street on-ramp, drains into a 54-inch pipe that runs along North King Street.
-This pipe splits at inlet PID 115335 and discharges directly into Moanalua

-Stream via two 42-inch outfalls (PID 304426 and PID 303121), approximately one mile upstream of Keehi Lagoon.
+Storm water runoff from the north end of Puuloa Road, the onramp to North King Street, a 0.25-mile length of H-1 Freeway, and the Kaua Street on-ramp, drains into a 54-inch pipe that runs along North King Street.
+This pipe splits at inlet PID 115335 and discharges directly into Moanalua Stream via two 42-inch outfalls (PID 304426 and PID 303121), approximately one mile upstream of Keehi Lagoon.

-Storm water quality samples will be collected at inlet PID 103372 since the outfalls to the stream are partially buried in the stream bank and will likely be submerged under stream water during large storm events and/or high tide.
-The inlet closer to the stream, PID 115335, is also inaccessible for sampling.
+Storm water quality samples will be collected at inlet PID 103372.
+Samples may be collected at the outfalls at a future time, however currently both the outfalls are partially buried in the stream bank and potentially submerged during high tides, and/or during large storm events.
+The inlet closer to the stream, PID 115335, is also inaccessible for sampling because of tidal influence.